brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 ### Running inference on TorchScript

 In ideal scenarions, we would want the flexibility and speed of development of python, with the low memory footprint and high efficiency of C++.
 This is possible with [TorchScript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html).
-To do that, we will train the model `model` in python and output it as a binary `model_jut.pt` file, via:
+To do that, we will train the model `model` in python and output it as the binary `model_jit.pt` file, via:

 ```python
 model_jit = torch.jit.script(model)